MPramodhkumar/MPramodhkumar/README.md

 - ⚡ Fun fact: I spend almost 2 hours for playing chess every day

 #About me

-      👉I am a Freshman pursuing Computer Science Engineering @N.B.K.R INSTITUTE OF SCIENCE AND TECHNOLOGY(Nellore).
+Hi 👋, everyone!
+I am Pursuing Computer Science & Engineering.

-      __I am always ready to have new experiences, meet new people and learn new things.
+I am always ready to have new experiences, meet new people and learn new things.

-      __I like pushing myself and taking up new challenges.
+I like pushing myself and taking up new challenges.

-      👉I enjoy reading books and Solving problems using Computer Science.
+I enjoy reading books and Solving problems using Computer Science.

-      👉I enjoy building Software Projects.
+I enjoy building Software Projects.

-      👉I love playing music🎵, video editing and Graphic designing.
+I love playing music 🎵, video editing and Graphic designing.

-      👉I love Probability and Calculus, I enjoy challenges that enables me to grow.
+I love Probability and Calculus, I enjoy challenges that enables me to grow.

-      👉I love reading books on almost all genres.
+I love reading books on almost all genres.
 I also like playing Shuttle 🏸 & Chess♟️